 The terms of this procedure are defined as follows:

-b. complainant: any natural or legal person who files a written complaint.
-There are special procedures for complaints by members of the staff of Simavi.
+- Complainant: any natural or legal person who files a complaint.

 Article 2 – Who can submit a complaint

 Any natural or legal person may submit a complaint or report a (suspected) irregularity.
 This disregarding its position or role, be it the aggrieved, victim, witness, (remorseful) perpetrator, affiliate or concerned citizen.
 Simavi employees and volunteers are also referred to the internal Confidential adviser and complaint policy (184.108.40.206).